Travel on Point(s)

 Full Review

 The card offering the most value in the first year for the majority of people is the Delta Gold Business card.
-Do you want a good sized bonus, no annual fee the first year, free checked backs and 15% cheaper award flights?
+Do you want a good sized welcome offer, no annual fee the first year, free checked backs and 15% cheaper award flights?
 Well, look no further then the Delta Business Gold card.
-It offers the most value in the first year as well because of the waived annual fee.
 Here are the terms of the current welcome offer:

-• The card has an annual fee of $99, which is waived for the first year.
+• The card has an annual fee of $150, which IS waived for the first year.

 Full Review